 Make sure to replace LICENSE\KEY with your personal key.
-This will store the license key under your xlwings.conf file in your home folder.
-Alternatively, you can also store the license key under an environment variable with the name XLWINGS\LICENSE\KEY.
+This will store the license key under your xlwings.conf file (see User Config: Ribbon/Config File for where this is on your system).
+Alternatively, you can also store the license key as an environment variable with the name XLWINGS\LICENSE\KEY.

-xlwings PRO requires additionally the cryptography and Jinja2 packages which come pre-installed with Anaconda.
+xlwings PRO requires additionally the cryptography and Jinja2 packages which come preinstalled with Anaconda and WinPython.
 Otherwise, install them via pip or conda.